Uuvana-Studios/longvinter-modding/README.md

 After clicking the upload button the Mod will start uploading
 If the mod upload was successful you should get **OK** and the window should close
 If you get **LimitExceeded** it means that your preview image is too large

+**You can find the files to the unpackaged mod created in this guide on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2976144882).**